open-simh/.github/docs/simdocs/simh_vmio.md

 capability (DEV\_QBUS); or a Qbus device with 18b DMA capability (DEV\_Q18); a Massbus device (DEV\_MBUS); or a combination thereof.
-The DEVICE **flags** field must also specify whether the device supports the "SET ENABLED/SET DISABLED" commands (DEV\_DISABLE).
-Lastly, device addresses and vectors are set in the device's DIB from the table information in the pdp11\_io\_lib.c module.
+The DEVICE **flags** field must also specify whether the device supports the “SET ENABLED/SET DISABLED” commands (DEV\_DISABLE).
+Lastly, device addresses and vectors are set in the device’s DIB from the table information in the pdp11\_io\_lib.c module.
 This is true for BOTH static and floating addresses and vectors.